======================================================================

 positron emission; the heavier isotopes decay primarily via beta

-The element also has 43 known nuclear isomers, with masses of 150,
+The element also has 43 known nuclear isomers, of which the most

 History